Beaker Street with Clyde Clifford 1966-1972

 In the years to come, I would continue to listen to Beaker Street, usually for an hour or two before drifting off to sleep with the radio still on.
 The Moody Blues, Mason Profit, Yes, Tyrannosaurus Rex, John Prine, Emerson-Lake & Palmer, Cream, Frank Zappa & Mothers of Invention, Janice Joplin, Led Zeppelin, Fairport Convention, Jethro Tull, James Gang, Fleetwood Mac, Joni Mitchell are just a small handful of the acts first introduced to me by Clyde Clifford.
 And there were the Beaker Street staples: Jaime Brockett's "Legend of the USS Titanic", Michael Perlitch's "Pete the Bondage Freak", King Crimson's "In the Court of the Crimson King", Touch's "Seventy-Five", The Animals' "Sky Pilot", and so many more than I'm able to mention here.

-It was a very sad day when we turned on KAAY late one Friday night in 1972, and Beaker Street was gone.
+It was a very sad day when we turned on KAAY late one Friday night in 1972, and Clyde Clifford was gone, although the show continued for several years after with different hosts.
 Like many of you, in the years to follow I often wondered what happened to Clyde and fondly remembered the show.

 It was the memories of Beaker Street, my longing for the days of "Underground Radio" and my fear that those magical days of FM radio along with its music was being forgotten, that pushed me to creating "Winds of Change" on KKFI in 1989.
 During that show's run from 89-94, I was constantly referencing Clyde and Beaker Street, and tried my best to imitate the things that touched me back then as a listener.